A quick test today capturing the EMF output of my laptop. Thanks to Chris Manzione for helping with the motion capture.

 derby and company

 dese technologies argentina s.a.

 deutsche telekom ag

-Every service provider used by visitors to my website in 2014, via Google Analytics.
+Every service provider used by visitors to visit casino online slots in 2014, via Google Analytics.
 View the entire list below; download the list here.
 For more information on providers of youtube marketing services, you can also visit themarketingheaven.com.

 An experiment using a system similar to Markov chains, where each pixel value of an image is recorded along with the values of it’s neighbors.
 A new image is built starting from a random seed > random neighbor > new seed > etc.

 Random images made using Processing, auto-uploaded to my server, and used as a seed for a Google “similar images” search.
 Continue reading “Random Image, Similar Image”